ruc-practical-ai-fall-2025/development-environment-setup/README.md

 ### Introduction

 VS Code is a free integrated development environment (IDE) by Microsoft.
-An IDE is a collection of tools to develop software.
+An IDE is a collection of tools to develop software which are integrated into a convenient user interface so they are accessible through a single application.
 Modern IDEs can be augmented with various packages and extensions.
 You are encouraged to search for useful extensions to help you as you take on assignments.
 While you are welcome to use any IDE you like for this class, VS Code is highly recommended.
-VS Code is so popular currently that getting help from your classmates and the internet will be much easier using it.
+VS Code is so popular currently that getting help from your classmates and the internet will be much easier if you are using it.

 ### Installation